-- a) be completed on the Council's prescribed medical form (available on the Council website), - b) be completed by the applicant's GP, a member of the applicant's GP's surgery, or a GP having access to the applicant's full medical history, - c) less than six (6) month's old at the licence start date, - d) contain an assessment of fitness to drive based on the DVLA Group 2 Medical Standards for Vocational Drivers. - e) A separate Eye test examination maybe required if the GP is unable to complete this, the date of this must be less than six (6) months old at the licence start date.
+- a) be completed on the Council's prescribed medical form (available on the Council website), - b) be completed by the applicant's GPor, a-GMC register doctor member of the applicant's GP's surgery, or a GP-having access to the applicant's full-summary medical history, - c) less than six (6) month's old at the licence start date, - d) contain an assessment of fitness to drive based on the DVLA Group 2 Medical Standards for Vocational Drivers. - e) A separate Eye test examination maybe required if the GP is unable to complete this, the date of this must be less than six (6) months old at the licence start date.